Home » News » Industry News » Stainless Steel Plate Thickness Choose

 Millimters (mm) and Inches (in): They provide a precise dimension without the confusion of the gauge system.
 Millimeter gauge chart lists and gauge conversion chart tools are essential for translating between systems.

-In conclusion, you need to understand that gauge to thickness conversion requires a chart specific to the material type (steel, aluminum, etc.) because the values in the gauge size chart will be different.
+Gauge to thickness conversion requires a material-specific chart because gauge values differ by material (steel, aluminum, etc.).
 A gauge chart for 080 aluminum thickness or 80 gauge to inches will show different values than steel.
 For critical applications, use absolute measurements (inches or millimeters) rather than gauge numbers to avoid errors.

 Steel Sheet Gauge Chart